-- 13.2.4. ensure that as soon as practical after any of the PRB's Players become a Player, the PRB's Team Doctor conducts a cardiac screening in relation to that Player, which includes: - a) requiring that Player to sign the Rugby AU Cardiac Screening consent form prior to undergoing the cardiac screening evaluation; - b) requiring that Player to complete the Rugby AU Cardiac Questionnaire; - c) conducting a cardiovascular physical examination on the Player; - d) conducting an electrocardiogram (ECG) for that Player; - e) conducting an echocardiograph or other additional investigations for that Player if considered necessary or prudent by the Team Doctor, taking into account the Player's symptoms, family history of cardiac problems or any relevant abnormality on the ECG; and - f) recording the details obtained from each step of the cardiac screening outlined in paragraphs a) to e) above, in Smartabase (or such other centrally documented system as may be notified by Rugby AU) referred to in Article 15 (Keeping medical records); - 13.2.5. ensure that the PRB's Team Doctor conducts the same cardiac screening outlined in Article 13.2.4: - a) for each of the PRB's Players that are 25 years of age or younger, at least every 2 years after the original cardiac screening referred to in Article 13.2.4; and - b) for each of the PRB's Players that are 26 years of age or older, if any cardiac symptoms develop or become evident at any time and at least every 5 years after their last cardiac screening conducted by any PRB which has been recorded in accordance with in Article 15 (Keeping medical records); and
+- 13.2.4. ensure that as soon as practical after any of the PRB's Players become a Player, the PRB's Team Doctor conducts a cardiac screening in relation to that Player, which includes: - a) requiring that Player to sign the Rugby AU or World Rugby Cardiac Screening consent form prior to undergoing the cardiac screening evaluation; - b) requiring that Player to complete the Rugby AU or World Rugby Cardiac Questionnaire; - c) conducting a cardiovascular physical examination on the Player; - d) conducting an electrocardiogram (ECG) for that Player; - e) conducting an echocardiograph or other additional investigations for that Player if considered necessary or prudent by the Team Doctor, taking into account the Player's symptoms, family history of cardiac problems or any relevant abnormality on the ECG; - f) recording the details obtained from each step of the cardiac screening outlined in paragraphs a) to e) above, in Smartabase (or such other centrally documented system as may be notified by Rugby AU) referred to in Article 17 (Keeping medical records); and - g) complete the checklist outlined in Schedule 8; - 13.2.5. ensure that the PRB's Team Doctor conducts the same cardiac screening outlined in Article 13.2.4: - a) for each of the PRB's Players that are 25 years of age or younger, at least every 2 years after the original cardiac screening referred to in Article 13.2.4; and - b) for each of the PRB's Players that are 26 years of age or older, if any cardiac symptoms develop or become evident at any time and at least every 5 years after their last cardiac screening conducted by any PRB which has been recorded in accordance with in Article 17 (Keeping medical records); and